rafelafrance/traiter/README.md

 Another important point is that we want to parse gigabytes (or terabytes) of data in a relatively short amount of time.
 Speed isn't the primary concern but having fast turnaround is still important.

 This implementation uses a technique that I call **"Stacked Regular Expressions"**.
-The concept is very simple we build tokens in one step and in all further steps we use those tokens to reduce combinations to other tokens or productions.
+The concept is very simple we build tokens in one step and in the next two steps we use those tokens to reduce combinations to other tokens or productions.
+Finally, there is a post-processing step where we handle things like ovaries cannot be a male trait or testes cannot be a female trait.

 1. Tokenize the text.
 2. (Optional) Replace sequences of tokens to simplify the token stream.
 Repeat this step as many times as needed.
 3. Convert sequences of tokens into the final productions.
+4. Post processing of traits.

 #### 1. Tokenize the text